New drug aims to calm immune attack on kidneys

 Summary

-This early-stage trial tested a new drug called ARO-CFB in 49 healthy volunteers and people with IgA nephropathy, a kidney disease.
-The goal was to check if the drug is safe and how the body processes it.
+This early-stage trial tested a drug called ARO-CFB in 49 healthy volunteers and people with IgA nephropathy, a kidney disease where the immune system damages the kidneys.
+The main goal was to check safety and how the drug moves through the body.
 Participants received either one or two doses of the drug or a placebo.

 Get updates